CMPE133-Group-Project/student_stash/README.md

 Run the command

-git <Paste your path directory here>
+git "Paste your path directory here"

 # STEP 5